dev-xo/remix-auth-totp/docs/cloudflare.md

 ## Cloudflare

-A guide to using Remix Auth TOTP with Cloudflare Workers.
+A guide to using Remix Auth TOTP with Cloudflare Pages.

 ### Remix v2 Compiler